irfanradarma/94870/critique_by_design.md

 *Is there anything you would change or do differently?*
 > I would probably add the name of the area where this graph is based on the title of the graph so that the viewres can tell where theses disasters happened.

+## Takeaways from the two sources
+According to the responses I received, they both responded quite differently.
+Because we met in person, the first evaluator was more elaborative because the talk seemed to flow naturally.
+The second person, on the other hand, responded to my query more directly.
+Because of this, as well as the fact that he was unaware of the context of the news, he mainly responded in brief sentences.
+However, there are certain similarities between the two points of view as follows:
+> The absence of anything dazzling or distracting from its visual look.
+Both judge this graph to be ordinary.
+>> asdasd
+> asdasd
+>> asdasd